This post was originally published on July 24, 2017, and was updated on May 21, 2020.

 7. Add schema markup to your website

-Schema markup is relatively new in the SEO world, but it’s growing in importance.
-Schema makes it easier for users to find the exact information they’re searching for, plus it lets the search engines more easily understand your site.
+Schema markup makes it easier for users to find the exact information they’re searching for, while letting the search engines more easily understand your site.
 A win-win for both you and your customers.

-Another benefit of using schema is most of your competitors won’t be using it this early in the game, which gives you an advantage.
+Another benefit of using schema is most of your competitors may not be aware of schema, which gives you an advantage.
 To double-check if you’re using schema correctly you can use a tool from Google called the Structured Data Testing Tool.

 Generating a steady supply of customers for your local carpenter company is all about letting the internet work for you.
-U.S. carpenters have one of the highest employment rates among construction jobs, so future prospects are bright.
-Use the tips above and soon you’ll find you’re booked up well in advance of your next mortgage or rent payment.
+Use the tips above and soon you’ll likely find you’re booked up well in advance of your next mortgage or rent payment.